kyma-project/lifecycle-manager/docs/technical-reference/api/kyma-cr.md

 - `operator.kyma-project.io/signature`: An identifier that can be set on a Secret to identify correct signature X.509 Secrets that contain a key called `key` which contains a X.509 PKIX PublicKey or an PKCS1 Public Key.
 Used in conjunction with the label-value for templates signed with a signature in the descriptor.
 - `operator.kyma-project.io/skip-reconciliation`: A label that can be used with the value `true` to completely disable reconciliation for a Kyma CR.
 Can also be used on the Manifest CR to disable a specific module.
 This will avoid all reconciliations for the entire Kyma or Manifest CRs.
 Note that even though reconciliation for the Kyma CR might be disabled, the Manifest CR in a Kyma can still get reconciled normally if not adjusted to have the label set as well.
 - `operator.kyma-project.io/managed-by`: A cache limitation label that must be set to `lifecycle-manager` to have the resources picked up by the cache.
 Hard-coded but will be made dynamic to allow for multi-tenant deployments that have non-conflicting caches
 - `operator.kyma-project.io/purpose`: Can be used to identify resources by their intended purpose inside Lifecycle Manager.
-Useful meta information for cluster managers.
+Useful meta-information for cluster managers.
 - `operator.kyma-project.io/sync`: A boolean value.
 If set to `false`, the Module Catalog synchronization is disabled for a given Kyma CR, and for the related remote cluster (Managed Kyma Runtime).
 The default value is `true`.
 - `operator.kyma-project.io/internal`: A boolean value.
 If set to `true`, the ModuleTemplate CRs labeled with the same label, so-called `internal` modules, are also synchronized with the remote cluster.
 The default value is `false`.
 - `operator.kyma-project.io/beta`: A boolean value.
 If set to `true`, the ModuleTemplate CRs labeled with the same label, so-called `beta` modules are also synchronized with the remote cluster.
 The default value is `false`.